LW2904/basic-steambot/README.md

 ### Callbacks

 The above code utilizes *callbacks* to achieve *asynchronicity*.
+It is important to note though, that there isn't a special thing called a 'callback' in the JavaScript language, it's just a convention for using JS functions.
+Instead of immediately returning some result like most functions, functions that use callbacks take some time to produce a result.

 In practice, this means that callbacks allow us to define a function that is executed when a particular operation finishes.
 In our case we wait for the client to emit the `loggedOn` event after which we execute a function that we pass as the 2nd argument.

 An example use case:
 ```javascript